LNicholsonDev/Machine-Learning-Models/README.md

 **Seaborn Exercise:**  This Seaborn exercise covers installation, viewing data, loading datasets, pairplots, boxplots, violin plots, histograms, swarm plots, bar plots, and heatmaps. </br>

 # Week 4: </br>
-**Simple Linear Regression Machine Learning Model:** The model was trained to identify Salary based on Years of Experience given a simple training dataset.
+**Linear Regression ML Model:** This simple model was trained to identify Salary based on Years of Experience given a simple training dataset.
 Model uses linear regression, and splits data into 80/20 training/testing sets.

 # Week 5: </br>
 **Logistic ML Model:** A classification model to help make predictions to assist doctors and healthcare providers in diagnosis of potential heart disease.
 Model predicts which patients are most likely to suffer from a heart disease in the near future using the features given.